OmarAlraisi/aeolus/README.md

 **<u>Note:</u>** Since this is a PoC, to make it simpler, Aeolus follows a slightly different approach to transfer packets between servers than Unimog.

-### Setup:
+### Setup consideration:

 For the purpose of testing Aeolus I created two Linux virtual machines(VM), and manually added the same IP address to each of these VMs.
+And in addition to that IP, each server has a unique IP that will be used for health check.

 ### Transfering packets between servers:

 Since all servers share the same IP, I opted to transfer packets between servers by modifying the MAC address of the packet rather than encapsulating the packet with the generic UDP encapsulation method.
-Therefore, unlike Unimog, Aeolus takes MAC addresses to configure the load balancer rather than direct IP addresses.

 ## Usage: